Marriage certificate attestation

 - The wife must be accompanied by her guardian or guardian if she is under the age of 21

-- If the spouses are unable to attend together, then one or both must be present with two witnesses if they cannot participate together.
+- If the spouses cannot attend together, then one or both must be present with two witnesses if they cannot participate.

-- In the case of marriage contracts registered outside the country, a duly attested copy of the contract has to be presented, as well as an Arabic translation certified by a translator.
+- In the case of marriage contracts registered outside the country, a duly attested copy of the contract has to be presented and an Arabic translation certified by a translator.

-The service is available to all citizens and residents of Dubai as long as they enjoy the legal capacity and are in possession of legal documents.
+The service is available to all citizens and residents of Dubai as long as they enjoy the legal capacity and have legal documents.

 Those living in Abu Dhabi residing in the Emirates are subject to the jurisdiction of the Judicial Department for certifying and attesting marriage contracts.
-By submitting a request, the husband acknowledges that he and his wife will retain their marital bond until the approval takes place.
+By submitting a request, the husband acknowledges that he and his wife will retain their marital bond until approval occurs.

-Documents for marriage certificate attestation in Abu Dhabi:
+Procedures for wedding certificate attestation in Abu Dhabi.

 - Use the available channels for submitting the application and documents